Azithromycin Side Effects

 Applies to azithromycin: oral capsule, oral powder for suspension, oral powder for suspension extended release, oral tablet

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking azithromycin:More common
+You should check with your doctor immediately if any of these side effects occur when taking azithromycin:More common

 - loose stools

 - Blistering, crusting, irritation, itching, or reddening of the skin